Ernest Raymond: Career

 He resigned Holy Orders in 1923, having published his first novel, Tell England, the previous year.
 According to Peter Preston, the book received mixed reviews.
 Its title was a deliberate echo of an epitaph made by Simonides of Ceos after the Battle of Thermopylae, and the sentimental nature of the work made it very popular with the public if not the literary establishment.

 He wrote many books, including the novels Damascus Gate (1923), A Chorus Ending (1951), The City and the Dream (1958, which concluded his London Gallery series of novels portraying London life in the first half of the twentieth century), Mr Olim (1961), and The Bethany Road (1967).
 Other titles include Two Gentlemen of Rome: the Story of Keats and Shelley (1952), and Paris, City of Enchantment (1961).
 His 1929 play The Berg based on the sinking of the Titanic, was staged in the West End and adapted into the film Atlantic.

 Many of his 1930s–1940s novels included clerics, the characters' religious life, and spiritual philosophy.
 The Autobiography of David (1946) was "as told to" him by the pseudonymous "David" who was an agoraphobiac as well as a convicted sexual exhibitionist who had spent time in a prison institution for the mentally ill.

 We, the Accused was made into a well-received TV drama of the same title starring Ian Holm, Angela Down and Elizabeth Spriggs in 1980.

 Assessment

 George Orwell in 1945 praised Raymond as a "natural novelist" who could portray convincingly the lives of ordinary people.
 In particular, he admired We, the Accused for its emotional power, while criticising the clumsy and long-winded way in which it is written.

 Personal life

-Raymond was married twice, firstly in Brighton, 1922 to Zoe Irene Maude Doucett (1897–1964) of Southampton (two children), secondly in Hampstead, 1941 to Diana Joan Young (1916–2009) of Woolwich (one, possibly two children).
+Raymond was married twice, firstly in Brighton, 1922 to Zoe Irene Maude Doucett (1897–1964) of Southampton (two children), secondly in Hampstead, 1941 to Diana Joan Young (1916–2009) of Woolwich (one child, Peter John Francis Raymond).
 From 1941 until his death Raymond resided at 22 The Pryors in Hampstead.